-Back in feb my phone rang and it was a call from a fellow Felrmaker, who I have always enjoyed working with in CRAFTed over the years but we never actually worked together.
-She told me she had received funding as part of the Keep Well campaing and wanted to get a group of like minded felters together for a collaborative project.
+Back in February my phone rang, and it was a call from a fellow Feltmaker, who I have always enjoyed working with in CRAFTed over the years but we never actually worked together.
+She told me she had received funding as part of the Keep Well campaing and wanted to get a group of like-minded felters together for a collaborative project.

 I was feeling the post Christmas lockdown and told her that I felt I was creatively stuck in a rut and would be delighted to get on board and do a collaborative project.

 Nikki put our dream team together.
 The idea was that we would each present an hour-long workshop working on different stages of the felting process to create stained glass effect felt pieces which would be exhibited later in the year.
 Niki went about advertising the free workshops and they were oversubscribed in a day leading to further workshops.

 Caolfhionn got the tough job of hosting the first workshop which shows how to create prefelts and blending colours to create your fabric for your picture.
 Niki did the design layout for our work and I got the job to do the stained glass effect dry felting work.